jbenedict3033/ghostAI/README.md

 That said, this project is still underway and will continue to get better over time.

 ### Deliverables
-The ghostAI folder contains four folders and two files.
+The ghostAI folder contains four folders and three files.

 ###### Folders
 - _code_ - contains all the .cpp and .hpp files written specifically for the project
 - _graphics_ - contains .bmp files that the project uses as textures for the background and sprites
 - _levels_ - contains .txt files that are translated into level layouts
-- _objects_ - empty when downloaded, but holds object files when the associated makefile is used
+- _objects_ - holds object files for the associated makefile

 ###### Files
+- _ghostAI.exe_ - executable that runs the game as-is (no special features)
-- _makefile_ - builds the project and drops the executable into the ghostAI folder
+- _makefile_ - builds and/or cleans the project
 - _SDL2.dll_ - contains the SDL2 library required for the project to run

 ### Requirements
-The ghostAI project runs on Windows operating systems with the following installed:
+The ghostAI project builds and runs on Windows operating systems with the following installed:
 - mingw 32-bit (SJLJ)
 - SDL 2.0.9 (i686 w64 mingw32)